zx9w/read-together/readme.md

 It is good to study in groups; getting asked questions, asking questions and in general testing understanding is conducive to learning.
 However, it is hard to organize reading groups, especially when the topic is very specific.

-The goal of this repository is to organize such groups and then as a side-effect of meeting we can collaboratively document our process making it easier for others to get started.
+The goal of this repository is to organize such groups and then as a side-effect of meeting we can collaboratively document our process, making it easier for others to get started.

 # Getting started